XKNX/xknxproject/README.md

 Caution: Loading a middle-sized project with this tool takes about 1.5 seconds.
 For bigger projects this might as well be >3s.

+Not all supported languages are included in project / application data.
+If the configured language is not found, the default language will be used - which is manufacturer / product dependent.

 ## Installation

 `pip install xknxproject`